College Social Anxiety & Relationship Difficulties NYC

 A Clinical Perspective on Social Anxiety

-Clinically, social anxiety is less about fear of people and more about fear of internal exposure—feeling awkward, rejected, misunderstood, or “not getting it right” socially.
+Clinically, social anxiety is less about fear of people and more about fear of internal exposure—feeling awkward, rejected, misunderstood, or "not getting it right" socially.
+To cope, students often either over-control themselves in social situations or withdraw altogether.
+Both strategies reduce spontaneity and make connection harder over time.

 Therapy focuses on helping students feel more present in interactions, reduce overthinking, and tolerate the uncertainty that comes with real relationships—without retreating or over-controlling themselves.